-The aurora, with its striking colors and dance-like movements—seems otherworldly.
-The lights gave some communities feelings of comfort and happiness while others dreaded their re-appearance, considering them a bad omen.
+The aurora, with its striking colors and dance-like movements, seems otherworldly.
+The lights gave some communities comfort and happiness, while others dreaded their reappearance, considering them a bad omen.

-1. When they witnessed the lights, many Inuit, the Arctic’s indigenous peoples, believed they were spirits of the dead playing a game with a walrus skull as the “ball.”
-The Inuit of Nunivak Island in the Bering Sea flipped its take on this story believing that it was walrus spirits playing with a human skull.
+1. When they witnessed the lights, many Inuit, the Arctic’s Indigenous peoples, believed they were spirits of the dead playing a game with a walrus skull as the “ball.”
+The Inuit of Nunivak Island in the Bering Sea had their own flipped take on this story, believing that it was walrus spirits playing with a human skull.

 2. Indigenous Greenlanders believed that the lights were dancing spirits of children who had died at birth.

 3. For Wisconsin’s Fox Native Americans, the aurora gave them a sense of foreboding—representing their slain enemies preparing for revenge.

 4. In Alaska, some Inuit groups saw the lights as the spirits of the animals they had hunted, namely beluga whales, seals, salmon and deer.

 5. In Norse mythology, the lights were the spears, armor and helmets of the warrior women known as the Valkyries.
 They rode on horseback, leading fallen soldiers to their final resting place at Valhalla.

 6. The Inuit of Hudson Bay dreaded the lights, believing they were the lanterns of demons pursuing lost souls.

 7. In Finland, a mystical fox was thought to have created the aurora, its bushy tail spraying snow and throwing sparks into the sky.